 Do not do this.
 It doesn’t work.

 To put everything mentioned above in a list, here’s another look at what I did…

 - I took Six Figure Blogger last summer.
 I implemented everything (how to create an online course, how to market it, how to create sales pages, etc.).

-- I created The Academy with the underlying premise of over delivering on value.
+- I created Personal Development For Her with the underlying premise of over delivering on value.
 I’m a firm believer in providing more value than I’m getting paid for.

 - I created and marketed lead magnets to get people on my email list that gave them results ahead of time directly related to the course (using ConvertKit, LeadPages, and Opt-In Monster).